 Homemade vs. Commercial Stain

-I used two homemade solutions to stain the wood: tea and a pickling liquid consisting of vinegar and steel wool.
-If you want to skip the following steps and simplify things, Homestead House makes milk paint stains which you can use instead for the base colour.
+I used two homemade solutions to stain the wood: tea, then a pickling liquid consisting of vinegar and steel wool.
+However, if you want to simplify things, Homestead House makes milk paint stains which you can use instead for the base colour.
 The colour of the homemade pickling stain ends up looking like a cross between Pacific Redwood and Sherwood Brown in their line of milk paint stains.
 You could use either one of these milk paint stains (or combination of the two) to cut down the number of steps in making and applying two solutions.
 I had fun with the pickling method, and we had all the supplies on-hand, but a milk paint stain can really save some time if you have a lot of boards to do because you only have to apply it and let it dry once!

-The only difference between these two boards is the addition of the tea and pickling solution as described below.
+The only difference between these two boards is the addition of the tea and pickling solutions as described below.

 Hubs put steel wool into a glass jar, then added 7% vinegar over the top to make a pickling liquid.
 He ensured the steel wool was completely submerged.
 If you don’t get the steel wool fully covered in the vinegar, it will rust from air exposure.
 If it rusts, it will produce a brown colour that when applied to wood will result in more of a brown stain which may give you a different finished result.